ETH-NEXUS/nexus-se-docs/docs/docs/docs/setup_github.md

             echo "Deploying the docs"
             curl --request POST ${{ secrets.ACINT_URL }} -H "Content-Type: application/json" -d "{\"action\": \"${{ secrets.ACINT_ACTION }}\", \"token\": \"${{ secrets.ACINT_TOKEN }}\"}"
     ```
+3. Make sure to modify the branch on which you want this job to be triggered.
-3. Set the required secrets
+4. Set the required secrets
-3. Copy the `docs` folder at the root of the [docs project](https://github.com/ETH-NEXUS/nexus-docs) into the root of your project.
+5. Copy the `docs` folder at the root of the [docs project](https://github.com/ETH-NEXUS/nexus-docs) into the root of your project.

-4. Expand your `docker-compose.yml` file:
+6. Expand your `docker-compose.yml` file:

     ```yaml title="docker-compose.yml" linenums="1"
     services: